Helpful FAQs On Paying For Elderly Home Care Services

-A: In our experience, private pay was the main way people covered the cost of senior care.
-But there are many more options, including long-term care insurance, veteran’s benefits and even Medicare Advantage plans.
+A: In our experience, private pay is the main way people cover the cost of senior care.
+But there are many more options, including long-term care insurance, veterans benefits and even Medicare Advantage plans.

 A: Medicare insurance itself generally will not pay for in-home senior care.
-However, recent rule changes by the Centers for Medicare & Medicaid Services could allow Medicare Advantage plans to cover a variety of senior support services in the home.
+However, Medicare Advantage plans may cover a variety of senior support services in the home.
 Please work with your insurance company to determine what care could be covered for you or your loved one.

-A: If you or the person who wishes to receive care has a Medicare Advantage plan, talk to the insurance company to find out what types of in-home senior care services it will cover.
+A: If you or the person who wishes to receive care has a Medicare Advantage plan, talk to the plan administrator to find out what types of in-home senior care services it will cover.
 Many Medicare Advantage plans now cover a wide variety of in-home care services, such as meal preparation, medication management and transportation.
-These covered services vary by insurer, so check to find out how Medicare Advantage plan might lower the cost of care.
+These covered services vary by insurer, so check to find out how your Medicare Advantage plan might lower the cost of care.

 A: The answer depends on the individual policy.
 Talk to the insurance company or agent to find out if the LTC policy covers in-home care – and, if so, what types of services will be reimbursed.